huggingface/hub-docs/tasks/src/tabular-classification/about.md

 ### Training your own model in just a few seconds

-We have built a [baseline trainer](https://huggingface.co/spaces/scikit-learn/baseline-trainer) application that you can drag and drop your dataset to, and it will train a baseline and push it to your Hugging Face Hub profile with automatically generated model card.
+We have built a [baseline trainer](https://huggingface.co/spaces/scikit-learn/baseline-trainer) application that you can drag and drop your dataset to, and it will train a baseline and push it to your Hugging Face Hub profile with model card containing information about the model.